d2l-ai/d2l-en/chapter_preliminaries/autograd.md

 ```

 Since `x` is a vector of length 4,
-the dot operator will perform an inner product of `x` and `x`,
+an inner product of `x` and `x` is performed,
 yielding the scalar output that we assign to `y`.
 Next, we can automatically calculate the gradient of `y`
 with respect to each component of `x`
-by calling the backward function and print the gradient.
+by calling the function for backpropagation and printing the gradient.

 ```{.python .input}
 y.backward()